Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/7 Teaching and Education/01_Lesson-Development.md

 ## Learning Objectives

-- **Learning Objective 1 (LO1):** Recognise the target audience and their learning needs
+- **Learning Objective 1 (LO1):** Recognise the target audience and their learning needs.
-- **Learning Objective 2 (LO2):** Design a training for the target audience to meet the learning objectives
+- **Learning Objective 2 (LO2):** Design a training for the target audience to meet the learning objectives.
-- **Learning Objective 3 (LO3):** Plan how to gather feedback for further improvement in lesson development
+- **Learning Objective 3 (LO3):** Plan how to gather feedback for further improvement in lesson development.
-- **Learning Objective 4 (LO4):** Identify context-specific resources for training and use these to design learning activities
+- **Learning Objective 4 (LO4):** Identify context-specific resources for training and use these to design learning activities.

 ## Total Module Duration